thibautjombart/treescape/vignettes/treescape.md

 <img src="figs/plotgroves-1.png" title="plot of chunk plotgroves" alt="plot of chunk plotgroves" width="400px" />

-`treecsape` can be further illustrated using *ape*'s dataset *woodmouse*, from which we built the 201 trees supplied in `woodmiceTrees` using the neighbour-joining and bootstrapping example from the *ape* documentation.
+The functionality of `treecsape` can be further illustrated using *ape*'s dataset *woodmouse*, from which we built the 201 trees supplied in `woodmiceTrees` using the neighbour-joining and bootstrapping example from the *ape* documentation.

 ```r
 data(woodmiceTrees)